thhapke/di_textanalysis/README.md

 ### Attention
 Due to unnoticed sync fight between Microsoft OneDrive and Github Desktop some code was scrambled.
-I tried to clean up the mess but there still be some rem
+I tried to clean up the mess but there might still be some remnants left.

 # Text Analysis Framework deployed on SAP Data Intelligence